Woman commits suicide over 'inaction' on her rape complaint in Yamunanagar

-A 22-year-old woman in Haryana's Yamunanagar district committed suicide allegedly over 'police inaction' on her rape complaint.
-The incident took place outside the Jathlana police station on Monday evening, where the woman, along with her kin, had gone to know the status of her complaint.
+A 22-year-old woman in Haryana's Yamunanagar district committed suicide allegedly over 'police inaction' on her rape complaint on Tuesday.
+The incident took place outside the Jathlana police station, where the woman, along with her kin, had gone to know the status of her complaint.

 Members of her family accused local police officials of not acting on her complaint, which was submitted around 12 days ago.
 Police said she took some poisonous substance and was taken to a local hospital, where she died.